Affiliate links on Android Authority may earn us a commission. Learn more.

 Editing or generating variants will cost you one credit, just like generating an image.
 Clicking Generate Variations can get you results like the image seen above.

-How to edit an image to get the perfect result
+DALL-E 2 inpainting: How to edit an existing image

 We’ve talked about creating images; now, let’s talk about making them better by having DALL-E make new variations and edits.
 You can upload your own image to edit, or you can try iterating on a previously generated image.
 Choosing the former involves the same steps as above, but you’ll click Edit instead.
 Going with the latter is simple: click on an image in your history and hit Edit.